KKU Empowers Entrepreneurs with Disabilities Through Branding and Design Workshop

 This initiative is part of the “Expansion of the Higher Education Network for Empowering Persons with Disabilities for Employment (KMUTT Model, Phase 2),” a project supported by the Fund for Empowerment of Persons with Disabilities.

-The project directly reflects Khon Kaen University’s commitment to community outreach and aligns with several UN Sustainable Development Goals (SDGs), including SDG 10 (Reduced Inequalities), SDG 8 (Decent Work and Economic Growth), and SDG 17 (Partnerships for the Goals).
+The project directly reflects Khon Kaen University’s commitment to community outreach and aligns with several United Nations Sustainable Development Goals (SDGs), including SDG 10 (Reduced Inequalities), SDG 8 (Decent Work and Economic Growth), and SDG 17 (Partnerships for the Goals).